hussius/deeplearning-biology/README.md

 **Deep learning for health informatics** [[open access paper](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7801947)]

 An overview of several types of deep nets and their applications in translational bioinformatics, medical imaging, "pervasive sensing", medical data and public health.

+## General <a name="general"</a>

+Papers on methods that are more widely applicable to biological or clinical data.

+**Privacy-preserving generative deep neural networks support clinical data sharing** [Github](https://github.com/greenelab/SPRINT_gan)[[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/15/159756)]

+This describes a clever idea where generative adversarial networks (GANs) are used to synthesize data that closely resembles actual data measured on study participants, but which cannot be traced back to a specific subject.
+The latter aspect, called differential privacy, is incorporated into the method by design and gives strong guarantees of the likelihood that a subject could be identified as a member of a trial.

 ## Chemoinformatics and drug discovery <a name="chemo"></a>